anik-amd/butex-notes/L3-T1/TEM-313-Industrial-Management/part-b/2-marketing-basics.md

 **Segmentation:** Identification of distinct segments of buyers within a market by identifying demographic, psychographic and behavioral differences among them.

-**Target Markets:** The segment(s) present the greatest opportunity for a particular product or brand.
+**Target Markets:** The segment(s) present the greatest opportunity for a particular product or brand, which is the target market.

 ![](img/target-markets-positioning-segmentation.png)

 ### Value proposition, offerings, brands

-**Value proposition:** The set of benefits or values it promises to deliver to consumers to satisfy their needs.
+**Value proposition:** The set of benefits or values promised to deliver to consumers to satisfy their needs.

 **Offerings:** A combination of products, services, information, or experiences offered to a market to satisfy a need or want.